Authors of section

 These rules apply to initial treatment as well as the management of infected fractures.

-If direct suture closure is not possible, consider rotational muscle flaps, fascio-cutaneus flaps, or free vascularized flaps.
-Negative pressure dressings (vacuum-assisted closure) are very useful in some open wounds, or open soft-tissue defects.
-Open bone-grafting is an alternative approach.
+If direct suture closure is not possible, consider rotational muscle flaps, fascio-cutaneous flaps, or free vascularized flaps.
+Negative pressure dressings (vacuum-assisted closures) are very useful for some open wounds, or open soft-tissue defects.

 infection